 This countercultural movement that swept Madrid off its feet began after Franco’s death in 1975.
 Many new forms of expression came flooding into Madrid.
 This phenomenon caused the Madrileño youths to experiment with their freedom and licentiousness – what a word hey?
 The Malasaña or Lavapiés neighborhoods were where it was at, back then.
 The most symbolic characters of the Movida are still present today in many ways.
 Does a certain Pedro Almodóvar ring a bell?

-One of the single darkest moments in our history.
+One of the single darkest moments in the history of Madrid.
 On March 11, 2004, Madrid suffered the second largest terrorist attack in Europe.
 Four trains were blown up on their way into the city.
 Students, workers, the elderly, and immigrants… were some of the 193 people who tragically lost their lives that day.
 After this terrible incident, the people of Madrid showed what they were made of.
 11 million Spaniards came together against the acts of violence.
 Scattered through Madrid you will find a number of memorials dedicated to this sad day that changed the country forever.
-If you wanna take a look at one, head to Retiro (El Bosque del Recuerdo) or to Atocha central station, the main scene of the tragedy.
+If you wanna take a look at one, head to Retiro or El Bosque del Recuerdo (best parks in Madrid) or to Atocha central station, the main scene of the tragedy.

 The Madrid of the future starts with the Madrid of today!
 This beautiful city is ever changing and evolving into the best version of itself.
 Who knows what’s in store… But let’s hope for a greener Madrid, with fewer cars, more equality and a more avant-garde feel.
 That could do the trick.
 But what really matters is that Madrid’s essence lives on forever: our streetwise joie de vivre, with open arms to welcome all new visitors, just like you!